-Jerri from Righttalk.com, with whom I do a short commentary segment fortnightly, once asked what “classical liberalism” meant.
-How about the principles upon which this country was founded?
+Jerri from Righttalk.com, with whom I used to do a short commentary segment fortnightly, once asked what “classical liberalism” meant.
+How about the principles upon which America was founded?

 Not so long ago I became acquainted with the writings of French classical liberal, Benjamin Constant (1767-1830).
 And in particular, his treatise on the Principles of Politics.
 Frederic Bastiat was, “in some ways,” Constant’s heir.

 I liked Constant’s definition of freedom: “Individuals must enjoy a boundless freedom in the use of their property and the exercise of their labor, as long as in disposing of their property or exercising their labor they do not harm others who have the same rights.”
 Of course, today’s statist interpretation of “harm” would include competition: setting up a Wal-Mart adjacent to a mom-and-pop shop.

 More pearls from Constant: “Society has no right to be unjust toward a single of its members … the whole society minus one is not authorized to obstruct the latter in his opinions, nor in those actions which are not harmful, in the use of his property or the exercise of his labor, save in those cases where that use or that exercise would obstruct another individual possessing the same right.”

 A contemporary gem is my friend, renowned British philosopher, David Conway.
 As a teacher, David explains freedom splendidly in Classical Liberalism; The Unvarnished Ideal.
 Contact him to obtain the book.